 - Take your kids far away from the road.
 If you’re on a highway, move behind any available barrier or up an embankment.

-Call for Help
+5. Call for help

 Now You Wait